 - More information on cogongrass: www.mfc.ms.gov/Cogongrass

-Treatment applications are currently being processed for forest landowners in Forrest and Lamar counties.
+Treatment applications are currently being processed for forest landowners in George, Greene, Jackson and Perry counties.

 For more information, please contact: